gasbrieo/howto-dotnet-keycloak/README.md

 ## Overview

-**HowTo.Net.Keycloak** serves as a implementation of authentication and authorization using Keycloak in .NET.
+**HowTo.Net.Keycloak** serves as an implementation of authentication and authorization using Keycloak in .NET.

 ## Features